BEST FLAT-RATE BUSINESS CARD

 Few issuers simplify reward redemption like Capital One.
-Busy business owners can set their cash back to automatically redeem once their balance reaches a certain threshold ($25, $50, $200, $500 or $1,500) or at a certain selected yearly date.
+Busy business owners can set their cash back to automatically redeem once their balance reaches a certain threshold ($25, $50, $200, $500 or $1,500) or at a selected time each calendar year.
 Although the most direct form of cash back — direct bank account deposits — is missing from the list of redemption choices, you can receive your rewards as:

 The Spark Cash Plus may operate differently from a credit card, but its cash rewards program works identically: you’ll pocket the percentage of your cash back rate from each dollar you spend.
-That means you’ll earn 2 cents per dollar with this business card.
+That means you’ll earn 5 cents per dollar when you book hotels and rental cars through Capital One Travel and 2 cents per dollar on everything else with this business card.

-In fact, the only benefits the Spark Cash Plus adds upon the original Spark Cash for Business besides the annual spending bonus are complimentary concierge service and lost luggage replacement, which makes the increased annual fee a bit more worrisome considering cheaper competitors —like the Ink Business Preferred— may offer more protections.
+In fact, the only benefits the Spark Cash Plus adds upon the original Spark Cash for Business — besides the annual spending bonus — are complimentary concierge service and lost luggage replacement.
+These barebones benefits make the increased annual fee a bit more worrisome considering cheaper competitors —like the Ink Business Preferred® Credit Card — may offer more protections.

 One of the major new features that appears to account for the inflated annual fee is the annual $200 cash bonus you can earn after spending at least $200,000 each year.
-This is a fantastic addition for businesses that can meet the spending requirement since it more than covers the annual fee, but you’d have to spend a sizable $16,667 each month to qualify.
+This is a fantastic addition for businesses that can meet the spending requirement since it more than covers the annual fee, but you’d have to spend close to a sizable $16,700 each month to qualify.

-If you’re considering a flat-rate rewards cards as a one-size-fits-all card for your smaller business or side hustle, you should assess your budget before applying.
-Shouldering the Spark Cash Plus card’s higher annual fee without the yearly bonus’ saving grace could make no annual fee business cards a better source for rewards.
+If you’re considering a flat-rate rewards card as a one-size-fits-all card for your smaller business or side hustle, you should assess your budget before applying.
+Shouldering the Spark Cash Plus card’s higher annual fee without the yearly bonus’ saving grace could make no-annual-fee business cards a better source for rewards.

 The par-for-the-course travel and purchase protection benefits the Spark Cash Plus provides are solid for an everyday cash back card, but they don’t make a strong case for the card’s higher price point.

 These perks are certainly helpful but are typical of lower-cost cards, which sometimes carry even better benefits.
-For example, the $95 Ink Business Preferred provides many of the same perks but swaps out the Spark Cash Plus card’s weaker lost luggage reimbursement for sought-after trip cancellation/trip interruption insurance and cellphone protection.
-In fact, the Spark Cash Plus card’s two no annual fee versions, the Capital One Spark Cash Select – $500 Cash Bonus and the Capital One Spark Cash Select – 0% Intro APR for 12 Months, carry the same roster of purchase and travel protections.
+For example, the Ink Business Preferred card provides many of the same perks for a $95 annual fee but swaps out the Spark Cash Plus card’s weaker lost luggage reimbursement for sought-after trip cancellation/trip interruption insurance and cellphone protection.
+In fact, the Spark Cash Plus card’s two no-annual-fee versions, the Capital One Spark Cash Select – $500 Cash Bonus and the Capital One Spark Cash Select – 0% Intro APR for 12 Months, carry the same roster of purchase and travel protections.

 One of the advantages that come with the Spark Cash Plus as a charge card is that you’ll dodge many of the rates and fees credit cards may incur since you don’t get a revolving credit line.
 Truth be told, the only cost you should ever face is the $150 annual fee.
 Even if you don’t spend enough to qualify for the annual cash bonus, it only takes putting $625 per month on your card to earn enough cash back to recoup the annual fee.
-That’s $229 more per month than it previously took to break even on the Spark Cash for Business’ $95 annual fee, which shouldn’t be a problem for some businesses, but could be a deal-breaker for those who need a low-cost card for small side jobs.
+This may not be a problem for some businesses, but could be a deal-breaker for people who need a low-cost card for small side jobs.

-Other than the annual fee, there are no intro or ongoing APRs, balance transfer fees, foreign transaction fees, penalty rates or cash advance fees to worry about.
-The only other fee is a 2.99 percent late payment fee for the unpaid portion of your minimum payment — which you hopefully shouldn’t see because missing a charge card payment puts your account in jeopardy of closing.
+Other than the annual fee, there are no intro or ongoing APRs, balance transfer fees, foreign transaction fees or penalty rates to worry about.
+The only other fees are a cash advance fee (3 percent of each cash advance, $3 minimum) and a 2.99 percent late payment fee for the unpaid portion of your minimum payment — which you hopefully shouldn’t see because missing a charge card payment puts your account in jeopardy of closing.

-Although the Spark Cash Plus card comes with a $150 annual fee that could be intimidating at first glance, its generous flat rewards rate and annual cash bonus should offer tremendous value — as long as you spend heavily.
-To realize the card’s full rewards potential, you’ll not only need to spend a minimum of $50,000 in your first six months to earn the full sign-up bonus but also a total of $200,000 per year to secure the $200 annual cash bonus.
+Although the Spark Cash Plus card comes with a $150 annual fee that could be intimidating at first glance, its generous flat rewards rate and annual cash bonus should offer tremendous value — as long as you have a lot of expenses.
+To realize the card’s full rewards potential, you not only need to spend a minimum of $50,000 in your first six months to earn the full sign-up bonus but also a total of $200,000 per year to secure the $200 annual cash bonus.
 If you’re able to meet that threshold, you could enjoy over $5,000 in cash back in your first year and over $4,000 in year two and beyond.